Tropicoporus tropicalis: Physiology

 The mat diameter of the fungus depends on temperature, but the optimal growth temperature is around 36 °C, and the maximum temperature without growth (not killed) is 44 °C. Even though all parts of the fungus could be darkened by 2% KOH, only the hyphae can be stained by phloxine, a reddish dye.
 Furthermore, Tropicoporus tropicalis is also found to be highly resistant to caspofungin and posaconazole, two different anti-fungal compounds.

 Ecology and habitat

 Tropicoporus tropicalis is a poroid wood-decaying basidiomycete that is usually associated with white rot woody angiosperms, grow on deciduous wood, and have fruiting body on infected tree trunks and branches.
 It is mainly found in the tropical zone and humid climate, such as Brazil; but is present in Mississippi, Florida, Georgia, Jamaica, Guadeloupe, Costa Rica, Colombia, East Africa, and Malaya, Johore, and Mawaii Malaysia.

-Diseases
+As a pathogen

 Tropicoporus tropicalis rarely causes diseases in animals and human.
 However, it is an opportunistic pathogen that has the potential to induce allergic and invasive diseases in mammals.